-If you are an PSC(T) scholar, you will automatically be placed on the General Phase of the Public Service Leadership Programme (PSLP).
-As an Education Officer in the General Phase, upon university graduation, you will go through the Postgraduate Diploma in Education (PGDE) programme in NIE, and then serve with MOE (your parent ministry) for three to four years.
-This will be followed by a posting to another ministry for the next two years, after which you will return to MOE.
+If you are a PSC(T) scholar, you will automatically be placed on the General Phase of the Public Service Leadership Programme (PSLP).
+As an Education Officer on the PSLP General Phase, upon graduating from university, you will go through the Postgraduate Diploma in Education (PGDE) programme at the National Institute of Education (NIE), and then serve about 5 years in schools and MOE HQ, with MOE as your parent Ministry.
+This will be followed by a posting to another ministry for 2 years to broaden your exposure beyond the education service before you return to MOE.

 Development and Career Opportunities